The easiest way to capture UTM Parameters in Elementor Forms

 Once the data is in Elementor, you can see it in the Submissions section of your WordPress Admin area as well as in the new form submission emails that you'll receive.

-Furthermore, you can use native integrations or third-party apps like Zapier to send the information into CRM systems like Salesforce, ActiveCampaign or Hubspot, or into other tools like spreadsheets, email marketing software, reporting tools, etc.
+Furthermore, you can use native integrations or third-party apps like Zapier to send the information into CRM systems like Salesforce, ActiveCampaign or Hubspot.

 What is Attributer?

-Put simply, Attributer is a nifty piece of code that you place on your website.
+At its core, Attributer is a small piece of code that sits on your website.

-When a visitor arrives on your website it looks at technical data such as UTM parameters, HTTP referrer information, device, etc. to ascertain where that particular visitor came from.
+When someone visits your site, it analyses technical information like UTM parameters, HTTP referrer data, device type, and more to figure out where that visitor came from.

-Based on this, it then categorizes each visit into a series of channels (Paid Search, Organic Search, Paid Social, Referral, etc) and stores this information in the visitor's browser as a cookie.
+It then categorises each visitor into a marketing channel (such as Paid Search, Organic Search, Paid Social, Referral, and others) and stores this data in the visitor's browser.

-Then when that visitor completes an Elementor form on your website, Attributer writes the UTM parameters and other information into the hidden fields in your form and they captured along with the lead's name, email, phone, etc.
+When that visitor fills out an Elementor form on your site, Attributer writes the UTM parameters into the hidden fields on your form.
+This data is then captured alongside the lead's name, email, phone number, and whatever else they entered.

-He originally built it just for his clients to use, but after a little while turned it into a product that others could access.
+He initially built it just for his own clients, but eventually turned it into a product that anyone could use.

 Why using Attributer is better than capturing raw UTM parameters